torchnyu/blog/_posts/2020-07-01-my-internships.md

 fairly well, but I got stuck on the last question and claimed that the algorithm was O(n log n) and not O(n)[^3].
 I got the second question reasonably well since it was a more finance specific question, although I had a weird bug that confused even my interviewer.
+We did eventually spot it.
 The third interview wasn't great.
 I didn't get very far at all and missed a really elementary optimization.
 I got the feeling the interviewer was a little disappointed.

 [^3]: Okay okay technically it's both because big-O are sets for upper
     bounds but I'm not gonna write an omega here.